sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![](images2/exercise5/task1/4.png)

-9. Select **View saved workbook**, take a moment to review your new workbook.

-    > **Note**: You may not have data in the log analytics workspace for the targeted workbook queries.

 ### Task 2: Create an Analytics alert

 1. Navigate back to the **Azure Sentinel** workspace, in the **Configuration** blade section, select **Analytics** then select **+Create** then **Scheduled query rule**.